CYBAVO/android_wallet_sdk_sample/docs/bio_n_sms.md

 });
 // Step 5.
 Auth.getInstance().verifyOtp(
-                actionToken,// From result of registerPhoneNumber()
+                actionToken,// From result of getLoginSmsCode()
                 smsCode, // Input by user
                 new Callback<VerifyOtpResult>() {
                     @Override